Statistical exploration of the Manifold Hypothesis: Methodology

 In the first configuration, we choose an arbitrary $6 \times 6$ positive-definite matrix to represent the kernel.
 In the second, $f(x,y)= (x^\top y +1)^2$, which has rank 6; in the third, $f(x,y) = \{\cos(x^{(1)} - y^{(1)}) + \cos(x^{(2)} - y^{(2)}) +2\}$, which has rank 5; and in the fourth, $f(x,y)=\exp(-\|x-y\|_{\mathbb{R}^2}^{2}/2)$, which has infinite rank.

-We simulate a $500 \times 1000$ data matrix $\mathbf{Y}$ in each configuration, where the $p=1000$ random fields are independent Gaussian processes with the same covariance kernel $f$, and the errors $\mathbf{E}_{ij}$ are independent and standard normal.
+We simulate a $500 \times 1000$ data matrix $\mathbf{Y}$ in each configuration, where the $p=1000$ random functions are independent, zero mean Gaussian processes with the same covariance kernel $f$, and the errors $\mathbf{E}_{ij}$ are independent and standard normal.

-By eye, it is impossible to distinguish any of the structure of $\mathcal{Z}$ by visualising selected pairs or triples of data coordinates from $\mathbf{Y}$ (figure~\ref{fig:indistinguishability}, appendix), but the first two principal components of the data, shown in figures~\ref{fig:dimension_selection}b)1-4, draw out some structure.
-For example, in figure~\ref{fig:dimension_selection}b)1, we can distinguish 6 clusters.
-In the remaining configurations, this two-dimensional view is insufficient and obscures obvious topological and geometric features of $\mathcal{Z}$, for example, the hole in configuration 4, or the `Z' shape in configuration 3.
-A plot of the second and third principal components (figure~\ref{fig:PCA_other_dimensions}, appendix) gives a better view of $\mathcal{Z}$ in configurations 2-4 but in isolation could tell the wrong story in configuration 1, suggesting 5 rather than 6 clusters.

-In figures~\ref{fig:dimension_selection}c)1-4 we show the Wasserstein error (log-scale), i.e., the distance computed in Algorithm~\ref{alg:dim_select}, for different choices of dimension.
+In figures~\ref{fig:dimension_selection}c)1-4 we show the Wasserstein error (log-scale), i.e., the distance computed in Algorithm~\ref{alg:dim_select}, for dimensions up to $\rho_{\text{max}} = 30$.
 Reassuringly, the optimum roughly coincides with the true rank of the kernel when finite (dashed black line, configurations 1-3) and at the same time it is interesting that a non-degenerate optimum is still found under infinite rank (configuration 4).
 If we lower the noise, the optimal dimension increases (figure~\ref{fig:Wasserstein_varying_sigma}, Appendix), reflecting the afore-mentioned bias/variance trade-off.

-For comparison, we also show the dimensions selected using the ladle \citep{luo2016combining} and elbow methods \citep{zhu2006automatic}, as implemented in the R packages `dimension' (on github: \url{https://github.com/WenlanzZ}) and `igraph' (on The Comprehensive R Archive Network), respectively.
+For comparison, we also show the dimensions selected using the ladle \citep{luo2016combining} and elbow methods \citep{zhu2006automatic}, as implemented in the R packages `dimension' (on GitHub: \url{https://github.com/WenlanzZ}) and `igraph' (on The Comprehensive R Archive Network), respectively.
 The ladle and Wasserstein methods seem to make similar choices, although as implemented the ladle method is computationally costly, which has precluded more simulations or going beyond $\max(n,p) = 1000$ to allow a more comprehensive comparison.
-We would advise against the elbow method for rank selection under the Latent Metric Space model, as it appears to favour dangerously low dimensions.
+We would advise against the elbow method for dimension selection under the LMM, as it appears to favour dangerously low dimensions.